Moshe Reuven Azman

-Rabbi Moshe Reuven Azman (born in Leningrad on 13 March 1966) is an Orthodox rabbi who serves as the Chief Rabbi of Ukraine.
+Rabbi Moshe Reuven Azman (born on 13 March 1966) is an Orthodox rabbi and one of two people who claim to be the Chief Rabbi of Ukraine.

-Rabbi Moshe Azman is an influential figure in Ukraine, an outspoken opponent of the Russian invasion of Ukraine in 2022, and a leader in international humanitarian aid efforts in Ukraine.
+Azman is an influential figure in Ukraine, an opponent of the Russian invasion of Ukraine in 2022, and a leader in international humanitarian aid efforts in Ukraine.
 He has been active on the international scene, raising awareness of the crisis in Ukraine, and strengthening Israel–Ukraine relations.
-He has met with top Israeli leaders including Prime Minister Benjamin Netanyahu and former Jerusalem mayor Nir Barkat.
+He has met with top Israeli leaders, including Prime Minister Benjamin Netanyahu and former Jerusalem mayor Nir Barkat.

 Early life

-Rabbi Azman was born in 1966 in Leningrad.
-Rabbi Azman's mother's family was Chabad and his father's family was Litvish.
+Azman was born in 1966 in Leningrad, Russia.
+His mother's family was Chabad and his father's Litvish.
 He is married to the daughter of Zusya Hirsh Lyubarsky, a shochet from Kharkiv.
-Rabbi Azman was active in the refusenik movement since his youth and received ordination as a shochet (ritual slaughterer) when he was 18.
-In 1982, the central communist newspaper Pravda, reporting on Jewish refusenik activities in Leningrad, referred to him as "An enemy of Soviet Power".
+Azman was active in the refusenik movement since his youth.
 In 1987, he received permission from the Soviet government to leave the USSR.
 He immigrated to Israel where he studied in a Chabad yeshiva.
 He worked as a secretary in "Beit Chabad for Russian Jews" in Israel during the Russian aliyah of 1991, helping Russian-Jewish immigrants adjust to Israel life in Israel and reconnect to Judaism.
-Rabbi Azman also helped with bringing Ukrainian-Jewish children of Chernobyl to Israel so that they could receive medical and psychological rehabilitation.
+Azman also helped with bringing Ukrainian-Jewish children of Chernobyl to Israel so that they could receive medical and psychological rehabilitation.